-Energy consumption in JordanThe most important measure in the energy balance of Jordan is the total consumption of
+Energy consumption in JordanThe most important figure in the energy balance of Jordan is the total consumption of

-16.82 bn kWhof electric energy per year.
-Per capita this is an average of 1,665 kWh.
+17.37 billion kWhof electric energy per year.
+Per capita this is an average of 1,558 kWh.

-Jordan could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 19 bn kWh, which is 111% of the countries own usage.
-Despite this, Jordan is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Jordan could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 19 bn kWh, which is 112 percent of the country's own usage.
+Despite this, Jordan trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Jordan

 |Own consumption||17.37 bn kWh||1,557.73 kWh||11,744.38 kWh|

 99.9% of the country's population (as of 2020) has access to electricity.
 In rural areas, the share was 98.8%